stormasm/zednotes/gpuionly.md

-## How to Build your own standalone gpui crate
+## How to Build your own standalone gpui repo

 If you see any issues with these instructions let me know and I will modify them.